weisd/errors/README.md

 `go get github.com/pkg/errors`

-The traditional error handling idiom in Go is roughly akin to
+The traditional error handling idiom in Go is roughly akin to test
 ```go
 if err != nil {
         return err